liweinan/liweinan.github.io/_posts/2017-03-20-a-non-recursive-approach-to-the-fibonacci-sequence-generator.md

 {{ page.abstract }}

-Here is the recursive version of the Fibonacci sequence generator we usually learn from the text book:
+Here is the recursive version of the Fibonacci sequence generator we usually learn from the text book[^fibrec]:

 ```java
 public static long fibonacci(int n) {